 April 14, 2021

-When my spirit rails against suggestions of a spiritual nature, the enemy of my soul is trying to stop me from gleaning something my heart needs.
-I hold a two-year Biblical Studies degree and a BS in Religion (lacking a Math credit!).
-I am an ordained reverend through my local Baptist church, and I have walked with Christ for the last twenty-five years, (intently) thinking I knew best, but I should have known better.
-I thought, Well, I will tune in and watch at least one episode; I have the time.
+I hold a two-year Biblical Studies degree and a BS in Religion (lacking one Math credit!) from Liberty University.
+I was ordained as a reverend in 2014 into Gospel Ministry through my local Baptist church.
+I have tried to walk with Christ for the last twenty-five years closely.
+I thought, well, I will tune in and watch at least one episode; I have the time.
 I fast-forwarded through most of the first episode and then clicked on another and did pretty much the same thing.
 Then, for some odd reason, I skipped to episode five.
 I sat mesmerized.
-I wondered, Who was this Jesus?
+I wondered who is this Jesus that is being portrayed?
 Then, I continued with episode six.
-I would hit pause at different parts and ask for forgiveness for not listening to my friend's advice in 2020.
 Tears streamed down my face as I continued to watch episode after episode.
-Then, when I had viewed all eight episodes, I knelt before the Lord to repent for my self-centered pride.
-I grieved for other things as well as I rambled on to the Lord, but I felt reborn.
+Then, after going back to view all eight episodes, I knelt before the Lord to repent for my self-centered pride.
+It is what I fondly call one of my “ice-cold bucket of water” in the face moments.
+Additionally, I grieved for other things that I didn’t realize had been hiding in my heart.
+I rambled on to the Lord, feeling liberated, reborn.

 Has literary license been taken?
-Yes.
 Is it exact in all instances?
-No. But, overall, the body of work is nothing short of stunning.
+Overall, the body of work is nothing short of stunning.
 Do you know that this project is solely crowd-funded with the most significant donations ever?
-The back story of its creator, Dallas Jenkins, is also inspiring.
-The Holy Spirit has accomplished (so far) through this series what can only be stated as divine.
-If you want to witness a true miracle, watch and learn about The Chosen.
-But don't listen to my advice; when the time comes, the Holy Spirit will prompt you.
-He is no respecter of persons.
+The back story of its creator, Dallas Jenkins, is awe-inspiring as well.
+The Holy Spirit has accomplished (so far) through this outreach what can only be touted as divine.
+If you want to witness the hand of God move, watch and learn about The Chosen.
+But don't listen to my advice; when the time comes, the Holy Spirit will give you your own “ice-cold bucket of water” in the face.
+He is no respecter of persons!